 It doesn't matter how slowly you move, just keep moving.

-Daily Diary – Day 51
+Heysen Trail Diary – Day 51

-The day’s trek seemed simple enough; 15 level kilometres through uncomplicated forest and farmland terrain along well-marked paths.
+The day’s trek seemed simple enough; 15 level kilometres through the uncomplicated forest and farmland terrain along well-marked paths.
 It should have been a doddle.
 However, my momentum abruptly flatlined when I arrived at the middle segment of Kuitpo Forest.
 I detached the sweaty bag from my shoulders and slumped down on a freshly felled tree.
 It felt strange.
 I wasn’t any more exhausted than normal and my daily energy reserves were far deeper than what I’d expended so far.
 What was going on?

 Established in 1898, the Kuitpo Forest Reserve was the first of several forest plantations in the Mount Lofty Ranges, created to ensure a sustainable timber resource for all South Australians.

 I realised the issue was in my head, not my feet.
 The trail’s typical wear and tear had been superseded by the mental exhaustion from a demanding few days.
 The highs and lows of nomadic life had sucked the enthusiasm from my core.
 I needed a break.
-After an hour or more of listlessly picking at my tuna, I peeled myself off the lunchtime log and continued my walk.
+After an hour of listlessly picking at my lunchtime tuna, I peeled myself off the log and continued my walk.

 The set of murky overcast clouds matched my grey mood as I journeyed along country lanes and through plantation fields before I reached the busy highway intersection leading to Chookarloo Campground.
 I just wanted to put a line through Day 51, go to bed and start afresh tomorrow.
 Then, as if the heavens sensed my need for an unalloyed antidepressant, the sky behind me lit up like a Christmas Tree, or better yet, a field of Christmas Trees.

 I realised this was the first sunset I’d enjoyed since leaving Tanunda on Day 44.
 It had been far too long between drinks, and I was all too happy to ingest this one for as long as possible.
-This fleeting pick-me-up spiked my evening energy levels and sent me to bed smiling before Day 52’s walk to Nangkita.
+This fleeting pick-me-up spiked my evening energy levels and sent me to bed smiling before Day 52’s accompanied walk to Nangkita.

 All the details.